 - Breastfeed often or use a good quality breast pump often to keep the ducts clear and the milk flowing.

-- Consult a doctor to get needed medication (if needed) to heal completely.
+- Consult a doctor to get needed medication (if the cause is persistent thrush) to heal completely.